 All month, it's sugaring time at Teatown.
 Check out your options to join in the fun.

-Bring your appetite to Teatown's tastiest annual tradition – the Pancake Brunch!
+Bring your appetite to Teatown's tastiest annual tradition: the Pancake Brunch!
 Start your day off with stacks of hotcakes smothered in maple syrup, hot coffee, sausages, and more.
 Visit the sugarhouse to watch a demonstration of how their "liquid gold" is produced.
 Seating is limited.
-Pre-registration suggested. $10 for adult members, $15 for adult non-members; $5 for children members, $7 for child non-members.
-FREE under 2.
+Pre-registration suggested. $15; $7 for children younger than 12.
+Members: $10; $5 for children younger than 12.

 Following your brunch, enjoy a walk around Teatown Lake to digest the pancakes and look for spring migrants.
 FREE.

 Love maple syrup?
 Buy a bucket of your own.
 Marked with your name, it will hang from one of the trees being tapped.
 After it's filled, the sap gets turned into syrup in the sugarhouse.
-(Includes two tickets to the Pancake Brunch on March 21, and an eight-oz. bottle of Teatown's award-winning grade A pure maple syrup).
+Includes two tickets to the Pancake Brunch on March 18, and an eight-oz. bottle of Teatown's award-winning grade A pure maple syrup.
 Call to purchase a bucket for $45.

 Spend an afternoon finding out all there is to know about making maple syrup.
 Weather permitting.
 FREE.